Luigi3012/ghbugtracker/README.md

 ### Docker

+#### Docker compose

+This repo contains docker-compose file with everything set up.
+Make sure you have docker available.

+1. Then just run `docker-compose build` in this repository to build images.
+2. `docker-compose up` to run the containers.
+3. Check working application on [http://localhost/]

-#### Backend
+#### Backend (Obsolete)

+Backend image is build with command

 Run `nx run api:docker-build `
 Launch container with options:

-- Host port 3333 (I'll make this configurable with FE dockerization)
+- Host port 3333

-#### Frontend
+#### Frontend (Obsolete)

-Currently I am working on moving frontend to docker container, will update later.
+Run `nx run bug-tracker-frontend:docker-build `
+Launch container with options:

+- Map some host port where you want to use your app